storyfeet/dugi_bialan/content/from_toki_pona.md

 Then, because I wasn't paying attention, I allowed the "i" at the start of words.
 But since there are only three possible words that start with "i" it wasn't a big problem.
 This is the language of "Balance" not "Perfection" after all.
 I like the words I already have that start with an 'i', and even though "goigo" can collide with "go i go", the later is grammatically very unlikely.

-### Softer Sounds

-I still want to speak Toki Pona, and learning a fork of it makes it tricky to know what comes from what.
-I already have enough trouble with French and Spanish.
-How much worse if I used the same sounds/words from Toki Pona.
+### Minimalist Word Set - Common Words added

+I wanted Dugi Bialans word list to have echos of Toki Pona, but also be distinct enough that it was easy to know which I was speaking.
+I still want to speak Toki Pona sometimes.

 Instead of 't', 'k', and 'p', I opted to use their voiced equivilents, in order 'd', 'g', and 'b'.
 This meant that even if the words were similar, I'd be saying different words in each language to help me know which I was supposed to be speaking.

-### Creating Words

-I wanted to be able to say everthing I could in Toki Pona, so it seemed sensible to start with Toki Pona words, and just move them across to Dugi Bialan.

-This was not always as easy as you might expect.
-The stricter phonotactic rules I created meant that many Toki Pona words, simply could not be said within Dugi Bialan rules, (Though most dugi bialan words, can be said in Toki Pona).
+Moving words across was not always as easy as you might expect.
+The stricter phonotactics, meant that many Toki Pona words, simply could not be said within Dugi Bialan rules.

 "awen" - stand/wait - for example, has an 'a' at the beginning, and 'en' on the end. so I had to switch out the vowels, 'ewan' would have been acceptable, but at that time, I hadn't yet allowed 'a' at the end of words, so I settled on 'uwein'.